hashicorp/terraform-provider-awscc/docs/resources/glue_trigger.md

 <a id="nestedatt--event_batching_condition"></a>
 ### Nested Schema for `event_batching_condition`

-Required:
+Optional:

 - `batch_size` (Number) Number of events that must be received from Amazon EventBridge before EventBridge event trigger fires.

-Optional:

 - `batch_window` (Number) Window of time in seconds after which EventBridge event trigger fires.
 Window starts when first event is received.